 Picture courtesy - Robert Owen Wahl and FreeImages

 A traditional recipe dating from the 1700's, not unique to Yorkshire or even necessarily invented there, though over time the name stuck.
 A simple recipe made from batter poured into a thin coating of heated fat in a pan (originally the fat was dripping from roasted meat) and baked in a hot oven so that the puddings rise, a good and impressive rise is considered a mark of a good Yorkshire pudding, they have a outside that is mainly crispy and are fluffy on the inside.

-A large roasting pan of any shape may be used and the resulting large pudding cut into individual portions, or small pie of cake tins used to produce individual sized puddings.
+A large roasting pan of any shape may be used and the resulting large pudding cut into individual portions, or small pie or cake tins used to produce individual sized puddings.
 Most commonly Yorkshire puddings (sometimes just called Yorkshires) will be served as part of a Roast Dinner, especially with beef when they are considered an essential component.
-As they go especially well with the gravy that comes with roast dinners, they are often also served alongside other meats too as well as beef.
+As they go especially well with the gravy that comes with roast dinners, they are often also served alongside other meats too as well.

-In more modern times a plate-sized Yorkshire may be used to hold all the other ingredients of a meal in trendy restaurants or even as a wrapper for street-food.
+In more modern times a plate-sized Yorkshire may be used to hold all the other ingredients of a meal in trendy restaurants or even as a flatbread type wrapper for street-food.

 Where to get Yorkshire puddings in Britain: As part of a Roast dinner wherever they are sold.
 If you are self-catering they are simple to cook from raw ingredients or even easier can be bought frozen to heat up in the oven.